 On the other hand, RAM Doubler received only four mice.
 I think it deserves five.
 The brief review failed to mention an important feature of RAM Doubler that’s useful even if you have lots of physical RAM.
 When you run multiple applications simultaneously, RAM Doubler taps into the unused memory of the applications running in the background.
 This allows you to set large preferred-memory sizes for RAM-hungry applications such as Web browsers and graphics programs.
 RAM Doubler handles memory better than the Mac OS, and most power users experience fewer crashes when it is enabled.

-” (August 1999), Kristina De Nike and Jonathan Seff state that the iProRaid SCSI card works only in the original Bondi blue iMacs, which were built with a mezzanine slot hidden beneath the plastic case.
-How do I know if I have
+In ” Generation Gap ” (August 1999), Kristina De Nike and Jonathan Seff state that the iProRaid SCSI card works only in the original Bondi blue iMacs, which were built with a mezzanine slot hidden beneath the plastic case.
+How do I know if I have that iMac?

 I bought mine in November 1998, before Apple introduced all the flavors, so I had no choice but to get the Bondi blue one.
 I would like to use the card to increase my all-too-small hard-disk space by adding an external SCSI 9GB hard drive.
 What do you recommend?

 Michael Fischbeck Milburn, New Jersey